Corset: Neck corset and collar

 A neck corset is a type of posture collar incorporating stays and it is generally not considered to be a true corset.
 This type of corset and its purpose of improving posture does not have long term results.
 Since certain parts of the neck are being pulled towards the head, a band in the neck, called the platysmal band, will most likely disappear.
 Like the neck corset, a collar serves some of the same purposes.
-According to G. J. Huston, collars are worn to allow minimal neck movement after road accidents.
-Furthermore, he concluded that wearing a collar in order to improve the structure of the neck was more cheap than physiotherapy.
-Neck corsets and collars have become a fashion statement instead of assets to improve posture.
+The neck collar can be worn to allow minimal neck movement after road accidents, and is more accessible and cheap than physiotherapy.
+However, neck corsets and collars are more often used as a fashion statement or as an element of BDSM rather than physiotherapy.